• Skip to primary navigation

 Bluetooth Problems on iPhone

-So, let us go ahead and take a look at some of the troubleshooting methods that can help in fixing the problem of Bluetooth not working on iPhone.
+Hence, let us go ahead and take a look at the troubleshooting steps that can help in fixing the problem of Bluetooth not working on iPhone.

 1. Turn Bluetooth ON/OFF

-Go to Settings > Bluetooth > move the toggle next to Bluetooth to OFF position.
+1. Open Settings > tap on Bluetooth > move the toggle next to Bluetooth to OFF position.

 Turn OFF Bluetooth on iPhone

-Wait for 30 seconds > switch on Bluetooth by moving the toggle to ON position and see if Bluetooth is now working on your iPhone.
+2. Wait for 30 seconds > switch on Bluetooth by moving the toggle to ON position.

 2. Reconnect Bluetooth Device